 Reading for Gilly

 A son reads to his mother.
-Every day.
-The great novels, recorded on an iPhone, sent with love.
-Not a labour of love — a gift of love.
+Every day, for over six years now.
+Some great novels, some wonderful poems, recorded on an iPhone, sent each day.

 Start listening ↓

 On April the 11th, 2020, as the world went into lockdown, I started reading to my mother.
-Gilly was in her early 80s, alone — my father had died some years before — and I wanted to reach out every day without necessarily putting the pressure of a phone call on.
+Gilly was in her early 80s and living on her own, still in the house I grew up in from the age of nine.
+My father had died some years before, and I wanted to reach out every day without necessarily putting the pressure of a phone call on.
 So I read her a poem, into my iPhone, and sent it on WhatsApp.
 She could listen whenever she chose.
 The first poem was Christina Rossetti’s Goblin Market, because of how much she’d always loved it.
 She responded by saying what a loving and lovely idea it was.
 And I thought, well, we’ll do that again tomorrow.
+And I did.

-One thing led to another.
-Poems became chapters.
-On 8th September 2020, I recorded The Piper at the Gates of Dawn from Wind in the Willows — the chapter that changed everything.
-Gilly loved it, and when I asked if she’d like the whole book, she said yes.
+I read poems (one or two of mine) but mostly much better than that, for about 250 days.
+On 8th September 2020, I decided to read The Piper at the Gates of Dawn from Wind in the Willows, my favourite chapter (well apart from Chapter One maybe, and possibly the visit to Badger in the Wild Wood!).
+My mother loved it, and when I asked if she’d like the whole book, she said yes.
 During the reading she told me: “You should do a Wind in the Willows podcast or a series of same.”
-She saw where this was going before I did.
+Well, only five and a half years later here we are.

 There are 360 chapters in War and Peace.
-Well, that sounds like a year of reading.
+Well, that sounds like a plan.

 Read the full story of how this began →